After years of ever-shrinking orchestras, some Broadway musicals are going big

 "This is just such a rarity, to have this many pieces underneath you," said Annaleigh Ashford, who plays Mrs. Lovett.
 "It's quite overwhelming and spectacular."

-Ashford has been in a lot of musicals – she won a Tony for Kinky Boots – but Sweeney Todd is the first time she's working with a pit orchestra this large.
+Ashford has been in a lot of musicals but Sweeney Todd is the first time she's working with a pit orchestra this large.
 "I think that anybody who has been in the American musical theater in the last 20 years has not had the opportunity to sing with an orchestra this large," she said.
 "It's just frankly not feasible from a financial standpoint."

 Finances aren't the only reason orchestras are small